ldclakmal/ballerina-security/scenarios/sts/README.md

 ### How to run

-To run this in a local machine, we need to have [Ballerina Swan Lake Alpha 5](https://ballerina.io/downloads/) installed.
+To run this in a local machine, we need to have [Ballerina Swan Lake Beta 1](https://ballerina.io/downloads/) installed.

 - Run as a container: `$ docker run -p 9090:9090 ldclakmal/ballerina-sts`
 - Run using source code: `$ bal run ballerina-sts.bal`